abrotman/related-domains-by-dns/rdbd-newrrs.md

 exist, then both domains can publish RDBD RRs and optionally sign those.

-If one domain has relationships with many others, then the relevant RDND RRs (and RDBDKEY RRs) can be published to represent those.
+If one domain has relationships with many others, then the relevant RDBD RRs (and RDBDKEY RRs) can be published to represent those.

 # Required Signature Algorithms

-Implementations of this specification MUST support use of RSA with SHA256 (sig-alg==8) with at least 2048 bit RSA keys. [@?RFC5702]
+Implementations of this specification that support signing or verifying signatures MUST support use of RSA with
+SHA256 (sig-alg==8) with at least 2048 bit RSA keys. [@?RFC5702]

-Implementations of this specification SHOULD support use of Ed25519 (sig-alg==15). [@?RFC8080]
+Implementations of this specification that support signing or verifying signatures SHOULD support use of Ed25519 (sig-alg==15). [@?RFC8080]

 # Validation